 There are two types of coating cast iron cookware can have.

 - Is the polymerized effect that oil, cast iron, and heat makes when it reacts together.
-This seasons the cast iron and leaves a shiny non-stick finish.
+This process seasons the cast iron leaves a shiny non-stick finish.

-Final Thoughts of How You Tell if a Pan Is Cast Iron
+Final Thoughts on How You Tell if a Pan Is Cast Iron

 Identifying fake cast iron is not difficult when you know what to look for.